ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 However, the Trusted Auditor Relationship mechanism still provides value to a class of HTTPS Clients.
 For example, web crawlers have no concept of a "user" and no expectation of privacy.
-Organizations already performing network monitoring for anomolies or attacks can run their own Trusted Auditor for the same purpose with marginal increase in privacy concerns.
+Organizations already performing network monitoring for anomalies or attacks can run their own Trusted Auditor for the same purpose with marginal increase in privacy concerns.

 The ability to change one's Trusted Auditor